nuvolaris/olaris/remote/README.md

 Hosts are named following a convention, have some environment variables configured and run `nuv remote server`

-You write the tasks to execute under the olaris-ops folder as a `nuv` , and they are immediately uploaded to the remote server that should execute them
+You write the tasks to execute under the olaris-ops folder as a `nuv` , and they are uploaded to all the remote server and executed remotely.

 There are some prerequisites and conventions to follow.